These Kentucky bourbon balls are sweet and buttery no-bake confections that’ll have you coming back for more.

 These sweet treats are a must-have for any bourbon lover!

-Candy balls made of butter, sugar, and bourbon-soaked nuts are covered in a luscious chocolate shell.
+Candy balls made of butter, sugar, and bourbon-soaked nuts.
+Sounds amazing, right?

 Kentucky Bourbon Balls